Sparse factorization of the square all-ones matrix of arbitrary order: Application in decentralized averaging and optimization

-Moreover, the proposed form of factorization~\eqref{eq:J-factor} can resolve a practical concern omitted by classical settings of decentralized averaging (and optimization).
-It is typically assumed that the distance between agents is equidistant and that each agent is indistinguishable from another.
-In practice, however, it may not be the case.
-Consider the scenario where agents are HPC resources.
-Agents A and B may be allocated on the same physical machine while agent~C is on another physical machine.
-Consequently, the communication cost between agents A and B is cheaper than that between agents A and C. It is natural to model the network as several sub-networks where each sub-network is a cluster of relatively ``close'' agents.
-Such a structure is easily exploited by factorization $J = J_0 A J_0$.
-Communication in phases 1 and 3 is all intra-cluster and can be modeled by different sparse factorizations of $J_k$, $k \in [\tau]$.
-The more expensive inter-cluster communication only happens in Phase~2 and is modeled by the sparse matrix $A$, which can be the RHB factor, the DSHB factor, the SDS factors ($A_\mathrm{L}$ or $A_\mathrm{R}$), or a sequence of $T$-factors in~\eqref{eq:sds-T}.
-The proposed factorization form~\eqref{eq:J-factor} promotes cheap, intra-cluster communications and limits the more expensive, inter-cluster ones.
+Moreover, the proposed form of factorization~\eqref{eq:J-factor} handles the issue of non-uniform communication costs mentioned at the beginning of \Cref{sec:app}.
+In classical decentralized settings, it is typically assumed that the distance between agents is equidistant and that each agent is indistinguishable from another.
+However, this is not the case in the virtual topology of modern data centers.
+Recall that \textit{inter-cluster} communication between machines in a rack (or a section of the data center) is often cheaper and swifter than \textit{intra-cluster} communication.
+Such a characteristic is easily exploited by factorization $J = J_0 A J_0$.
+Communication in Phases 1 and 3 is all intra-cluster and can be modeled by different sparse factorizations of $J_k$, $k \in [\tau]$.
+The more expensive inter-cluster communication only happens in Phase~2 and is modeled by the sparse matrix $A$.
+So, the proposed factorization form~\eqref{eq:J-factor} promotes cheap, intra-cluster communications and limits the more expensive, inter-cluster ones.

+\paragraph{Numerical experiments} Here, we verify that the proposed sparse factors of $J$ satisfy the finite-time consensus property~\eqref{eq:W-factor} in numerical experiments.
+To do so, we simulate an average consensus problem.
+Each agent is initialized with a random vector $x_i^{(0)} \sim \cN(0, \Sigma)$ drawn from a Gaussian distribution (with $\Sigma$ symmetric positive definite).
+The iterates $x_i^{(k)}$ evolve according to the recursion~\eqref{eq:avging}, and the consensus error at each iteration is defined as $\Xi^{(k)} := \tfrac{1}{n} \sum_{i=1}^n \|x_i^{(k)} - \xbar\|^2$.